-The Heat Guardian Assistant has a notification wrapper than runs with the other Android notifiers.
-This stays connected to the Local unit even when the Assistant is not visible.
+The Heat Guardian Assistant has a notification wrapper that runs with the other Android notifiers.
+This stays running and connected to the Mobile unit even when the Assistant is not visible.
 If your remote Heat Guardian gets too hot the notifier will play an alert no matter what application is on top.

-You can close the notifier (to save phone battery) if you want to disconnect from the Local unit when HGA is closed down.
-The notifier has a pull-down option that will show you the Hide Notification button.
+Disable the notifier to save phone battery if you want to disconnect from the Mobile unit when HGA is closed down.

 The options are specific to each connected unit (usually this is the mobile unit).
 The temperature alerts live in the mobile unit and trigger when the base is too hot or cold.

 Navigate to the settings page to change Heat Guardian Assistant settings, such as which tones to play when temperature is out of range.
 The most important of these settings is the "Show Notifications" setting.

 When you turn on Show Notifications, a piece of the Assistant will keep running in the background - connected to your mobile unit.
 This lets you place the mobile unit in a purse or bag - out of sight - while the phone will pop up a warning if the temperature goes out of range.

 Make sure you turn off notifications when you are finished using the Heat Guardians.

 When things go wrong, or are uncertain, the icons at the top of the screen will show issues.
 See below.

 Bluetooth not connected, Long Range searching, and Temperature too hot displays.